 - Defending clients from allegations of having entered into sham marriages

-Recognised by the legal directories as a "real expert on asylum matters", Mark is co-author (with Peter Jorro, also of Garden Court) of Asylum Law and Practice described as and as "indispensable in advocacy work for refugees and human rights", by Professor Guy Goodwin-Gill.
+Recognised by the legal directories as a "real expert on asylum matters", Mark is co-author (with Peter Jorro, also of Garden Court) of Asylum Law and Practice described as "indispensable in advocacy work for refugees and human rights", by Professor Guy Goodwin-Gill.

 He is particularly interested in the European dimension of international protection, and arguments based on the Qualification, Procedures and Reception Directives, and the Charter of Fundamental Rights.